Is it possible to "overdo it" with skincare? Yes!

 In the morning, you can wash your face with water again.
 We recommend applying a light cream with UV protection during the day.
 Ask about which day cream has a high water content and as few additives as possible.

-If the dermatitis has completely healed and you are comfortable with Filabé, we recommend continuing to use Filabé every day.
-If necessary, you can also switch to Filabé Aging Skin Balanced at any time (from approx. age 35).
+If the dermatitis has completely healed and you are comfortable with Filabé, we recommend continuing to use Filabé on a daily basis.
+If necessary, you can also switch to Filabé Aging Skin at any time (from approx. age 35).

 Filabé offers the perfect skin care – with practically no risk.

 Do you have experience with perioral dermatitis?
-Please write to us!
+Please contact us!